data-provider/website/docs/getting-started.md

 ## Basic example of usage with React

-Take advantage of the @data-provider/react addon, and use hooks to retrieve the data from a React component:
+Take advantage of the [@data-provider/react][data-provider-react] addon, and use hooks to retrieve the data automatically from a React component:

 ```javascript
 import React from "react";